10.01.2017 - 13.01.2017 — Hall: 8.0 Stand: F 44D

 Fairtrade is an alternative approach to conventional trade based on a partnership between producers and traders, businesses and consumers.
 The international Fairtrade system - made up of Fairtrade International and its member organizations - represents the world's largest and most recognized fair trade system.

 The FAIRTRADE Mark is the most widely recognized ethical label in the world.
-It improves the lives of over 1.4 Million farmers and workers in 74 countries in the global south.
+It improves the lives of over 1.5 Million farmers and workers in more than 70 countries in the global south.

 When farmers sell on Fairtrade terms, it provides them with a better deal and improved terms of trade.
 This allows them the opportunity to improve their lives and plan for their future.

 Fairtrade offers consumers a powerful way to reduce poverty through their every day shopping.

 Fairtrade offers companies a credible way to ensure that the cotton they buy has a positive impact on the lives of the cotton farmers at the end of the chain.

 With the new Fairtrade Textile Standard companies are now also able to improve the working conditions and life of textile workers.

 Thanks to different business models we are able to work with different types of companies and work out individual solutions according to their needs.